 The trends of educational democracy and decentralization of authority have led to a growing interest in the issue of teacher leadership (TL).
 The picture of TL has currently been viewed in a different way, not from its individual nature as it was commonly discerned, but from its collaborative nature (Wan et al., 2018).
 In its collaborative sense, TL can be understood as the process in which teachers find ways to engage other teachers, principals, and other community members in an educational institution to enhance the pedagogical quality for the sake of supporting students' learning advancement and achievement, either individually or collectively (Chen, 2020; Ismail et al., 2018; Suyudi et al., 2022).
-There are a number of dimensions vis-a-vis TL already depicted in previous research, such as trust (Demir & Akif, 2015), collaborative competence is the most important skill a teacher must develop in order to become a good teacher leader.
+There are a number of dimensions vis-a-vis TL already depicted in previous research, such as trust (Demir & Akif, 2015), collaboration with colleagues (Ronfeldt et al., 2015), and the culture of organization (Kilinç, 2014).
+According to these dimensions, a collaborative competence is the most important skill a teacher must develop in order to become a good teacher leader.
 Ronfeldt et al. (2015) supported the foregoing by emphasizing that collaboration is one of the most critical representations of TL.
 In the processes of teaching and learning in the classroom, the most overt portrayal of TL is embodied in the practice of teacher collaboration (TC) (Asha et al., 2022).